harleo/asnip/README.md

 >IP / Domain &rarr; ASN &rarr; CIDRs &rarr; IPs

 Please note that this technique only makes sense if the target has its own ASN.
-It is also advised to not perform tests on IP ranges that belong to multiple entities.
+It is also advised to not perform tests on IP ranges that you do not have permission to.

 ### Installation
 `go get -v github.com/harleo/asnip`